GluuFederation/docs-ce-prod/docs/source/operation/custom-design.md

 A typical example would be customizing oxAuth's login page.
 There are two ways to achieve this:

-1. Un-pack the needed files from `/opt/gluu/jetty/oxauth/webapps/oxauth.war` with a tool like `jar`, update them and add them back to the archive with all required dependencies (**not recommended**);
+1. Unpack the needed files from `/opt/gluu/jetty/oxauth/webapps/oxauth.war` with a tool like `jar`, update them and add them back to the archive with all required dependencies (**not recommended**);

 1. Put changed files under `/opt/gluu/jetty/oxauth/custom/` directory, so they could be used instead of the standard files in `oxauth.war`.
 (Note: the same approach will work for oxTrust if files are placed under `/opt/gluu/jetty/identity/custom/`).
 The benefit of using this method is that your customizations won't be disturbed by any changes to `oxauth.war` or `identity.war` later on (for example, in case this Gluu instance will be patched or updated, and a component's WAR archive will get overwritten).
 More on this method below.

 ## Directory structure and mappings

 !!!
 Note
     Log in to the Gluu Server chroot before working on design customizations for any pages.

 New directories trees have been added inside the Gluu Server `chroot` to make page customizations easier.
 Each such tree is placed in the configuration directory of the corresponding Gluu component (only